 We also have two versions of a phone conversation between Claude Ellis and Chafin in the first week of May, 1960, after the parade in Logan County and about the time of the alleged payoff.
 Both men agree on what was said, but Chafin's version – again from 1964 – was that Ellis asked, “Are we working on you, Chafin?”
 And I said, “Yeah, you’re working on us pretty rough.
 Looks like that some of our group would like to go along with you on this Kennedy thing.”

 In other words, the experienced politician Chafin had followed the public, once he was convinced they were not following him.
 And the story he manufactured thirty-four years later was another example of the same thing.
 The public of 1994 – the year of Newt Gingrich's Republican “Contract With America” - wanted proof that a Kennedy conspiracy had stolen the West Virginia primary.
-But in fact, that had not happened.
+But in fact, that had not happened, as Chafin admitted in 1960.

 The general election on Tuesday, 8 November, 1960 produced a Kennedy victory in the popular vote by 1/10 of 1%, - a margin so thin the news organizations did not confirm the results until Wednesday afternoon, 8 November.